stonebrakert6/echo_bazel/README.md

 ## Pre-requisites

 1. Need a linux machine.
 Mine is Ubuntu 22.04
 2. clang compiler toolchain.
 I am using version clang-16.
+Verified that this is an issue with clang-14 as well.
 3. bazel.
 You can install bazel using following

 - ``sudo wget -O /usr/local/bin/bazel https://github.com/bazelbuild/bazelisk/releases/latest/download/bazelisk-linux-$([ $(uname -m) = "aarch64" ] && echo "arm64" || echo "amd64")``